'Behavioral changes, initially motivated by economic conditions, could become ingrained'

 I won't disagree that a significant fraction of decreasing home and car ownership may be explained by economic factors, but would caution that (a) there is a significant minority that is making these choices as a matter of preference, and, (b) for the rest, these behavioural changes, initially motivated by economic conditions, could become ingrained to where they persist beyond economic weakness.
 With the second point I'm not saying we will be a "cheap" generation, just cheap traditionally, as we spend in categories we value more than piles of sticks and little steel boxes propelled along asphalt by exploding chemicals.

 don't like driving and hate commuting.
 If I was into cars and houses, I

 'We don't want to be reliant on a car'

 In the age of smart phones, the car has ceased being a vital communication tool for young people.
 There's no need to drive to the mall to see if Paul is there hanging out.
 A text will let me know that he's at Joel's party instead.
-Another text and Steve will swing by in his car.'Young people do aspire to walk and bike everywhere'
+Another text and Steve will swing by in his car.

 The housing situation is another matter.
 There's a glut.
 Credit is tight.
 Jobs are scarce.
 And housing prices are going down.
 Millenials aren't stupid. -- brudgers